Executive Education FAQs

 What is off the job training?

 Your employer must agree to support you in gaining that development time, by releasing you to complete your studies with the university, and or to attend other development opportunities.
-This should equate to a minimum of six hours of your contracted working hours.
+Although the minimum statutory requirement for all apprenticeships is equivalent to 6 hours per week, for the Senior Leader Apprenticeship programmes, you should expect and plan for at least 8 hours per week and there is some evidence of higher attainment for those who allow for 10 hours per week.

 Can you convert to MSc at a later date?